A Terra Firme está com novo endereço. Esperamos você.

 look something up

-Procurar e encontrar informação em um livro de referência ou banco de dados
+encontrar informação em um livro de referência ou banco de dados

 We can look her phone number up on the Internet.